charleseff/git-blame-game/README.md

      puts add_4(9) # should be 13
     \ No newline at end of file

-    Do you need to git blame chain further (y/n) >
+    Do you need to git blame chain further (y/n) > y

       1) add.rb
       2) blah.rb

-    Enter the number (from 1 to 2) of the file to git blame chain into > ^f603a9a (Alice Amos 2012-01-14 14:46:18 -0800 1) def add_4(x)
+    Enter the number (from 1 to 2) of the file to git blame chain into > 2

+    ^f603a9a (Alice Amos 2012-01-14 14:46:18 -0800 1) def add_4(x)
     63b41ee4 (Bob Barker 2012-01-14 14:46:53 -0800 2)   x + 5
     ^f603a9a (Alice Amos 2012-01-14 14:46:18 -0800 3) end
     ^f603a9a (Alice Amos 2012-01-14 14:46:18 -0800 4)
     ^f603a9a (Alice Amos 2012-01-14 14:46:18 -0800 5) puts add_4(9) # should be 13

     Which line are you concerned with?
-(1 to 5) > commit 63b41ee41653991aa00ce9687e3f403efd4c29d4
+(1 to 5) > 2

+    commit 63b41ee41653991aa00ce9687e3f403efd4c29d4
     Author: Bob Barker <developers+bob@foo.com>
     Date:   Sat Jan 14 14:46:53 2012 -0800